suchipi/quickjs/README.md

 - APIs in `std` and `os` no longer return errno anywhere; instead, Error objects are thrown. `errno` is available as a property on the thrown Error objects.
 - In places where APIs in `std` or `os` would return null on failure, now an error will be thrown instead.
+- Error messages from `std` and `os` include information in the message such as the path to the file that couldn't be loaded.
+This info is also available as properties on the Error object.
 - A TypeScript `.d.ts` file is provided for all APIs.
 - Synchronous import functions added (`require`, or the more flexible `std.importModule`).
   - Both of these functions provide the same module record object you would get via dynamic (async) import.